 Grass Valley, CA — During a brief visit to Grass Valley, according to witnesses, famed magician and illusionist David Copperfield made the iconic Del Oro Theater tower disappear in front of a small crowd in front of Gary’s Place, a popular local bar.
 According to his publicist, Mr. Copperfield was in town to entertain the residents of Eskaton Village, where is his elderly Aunt Daney resides.
 Mr. Copperfield denies that he visited downtown Grass Valley, let alone that he damaged private property.

-Seconds before the tower disappeared, several spectators reported feeling a brisk whoosh of air.
+Seconds before the tower disappeared, several spectators reported feeling a quick whoosh of air.
 And a couple of people said there was a brief flash of light as well.

-“I had just come out of Safeway and there was a huge commotion up the street,” said Cedar Ridge resident and self-proclaimed ‘professional shopper’ Janet Williams.
-“The first thing I thought was those jerks are gonna block my way out of the parking lot.
-But then there was this lightning strike or something and then the theater tower wasn’t there anymore.
-Dogs started barking and there was this homeless guy screaming something about aliens or something.
+“I had just come out of Safeway, and there was a huge commotion up the street,” said Cedar Ridge resident and self-proclaimed ‘professional shopper’ Janet Williams.
+“The first thing I thought was those jerks are going to block my way out of the parking lot.
+But then there was this lightning strike or something, and then the theater tower wasn’t there anymore.
+Dogs started barking, and there was this homeless guy screaming something about aliens or something.
 I just got in my car and went home.”

-Following what many thought was just a stunt, the crowd expected the tower to re-appear.
-But when it immediately didn’t they became restless.
+Following what many thought was a stunt, the crowd expected the tower to re-appear.
+But when it immediately didn’t, they became restless.

-“That Copperfield guy just waved at everyone and hopped into a fancy car that was parked in at the Wells Fargo,” continued Mr. Snow who was now chomping loudly on his chocolate bacon.
-“He just got in and drove way and everyone was wondering where the tower went.”
+“That Copperfield guy just waved at everyone and hopped into a fancy car over at the Wells Fargo,” continued Mr. Snow, who was now chewing loudly on his chocolate bacon.
+“He just got in and drove away, and everyone was wondering where the tower went.”

-North San Juan ‘alternative researcher Skyy Wolford says it is a collision of alternative realities.
+North San Juan’s alternative researcher Skyy Wolford says it is a collision of alternative realities.

 “It’s a glitch, probably,” said a mood-elevated Mr. Wolford speaking from an undisclosed location on Tyler Foote Road.
 “It’s called the Mandela effect.
-There are different realities that sometimes collide.
-In another dimension, there probably is no tower on the theater.
-That reality just collided with ours today and David Copperfield had nothing to do with it.
+Different realities sometimes collide.
+In another dimension, there probably is no tower in the theater.
+That reality just collided with ours today, and David Copperfield had nothing to do with it.
 He just got lucky.
 Or maybe he knows something we don’t.”

-The Mandela effect is the pseudo-scientific belief that some differences between one’s memories and the real world are caused by changes to past events in the time line.
-Many Mandela effect believers believe it is caused by accidental travel between alternate universes, although some others propose that history has been deliberately altered after the fact by malicious extra-dimensional beings within the same time line or by experiments at CERN.
+The Mandela Effect is the pseudo-scientific belief that some differences between one’s memories and the real world are caused by changes to past events in the timeline.
+Many Mandela Effect believers think it is caused by accidental travel between alternate universes.
+However, some others propose that history has been deliberately altered after the fact by malicious extra-dimensional beings within the same timeline or by experiments at CERN.

 But locals know what they witnessed.